ANALYTICS SOLUTIONS2025-12-29

 If your data is “dirty” or poor, most automated technologies like Deep Learning are bound to fail.

-Anthony Goldbloom, co-founder, and CEO of Kaggle believes that the centralized Data Science teams will be replaced by BU-specific Data Science teams.
+Anthony Goldbloom, co-founder and CEO of Kaggle, believes that BU-specific teams will replace centralized Data Science teams.

-So, while many of the data processing tasks start to become automated, data scientists, in turn, will shift to the data exploration aspects of business analytics, which, by and large, cannot be achieved by machines.
+So, while many data processing tasks are becoming automated, data scientists will shift to the data exploration aspects of business analytics, which, by and large, cannot be performed by machines.

 References: